Juan Manuel Fangio: Personal life

 Andrea Berruet congratulates Fangio after his victory in the 1957 German Grand Prix.

-Fangio never married, but was romantically involved for more than twenty years with Andrea “Beba” Berruet, with whom he had a son on April 6, 1938: Oscar “Cacho” Espinoza.
+Fangio never married, but was romantically involved for more than twenty years with Andrea “Beba” Berruet, with whom he had a son on 6 April 1938: Oscar “Cacho” Espinoza.
 He was registered with the surname of Berruet's husband, Luis Alcides Espinoza, because they were not legally separated, since at that time civil divorce did not yet exist in Argentina.

 The relationship between Berruet and Fangio did not last beyond the racer's sporting retirement in the early 1960s, but shortly before, in 1955, Fangio began legal proceedings for the adoption of his own eldest son, something he abandoned shortly thereafter.

+Espinoza, who as a child and teenager lived alternating between Mar del Plata (where his parents visited him every time Fangio returned to Argentina) and Balcarce, where he usually spent most of his time with his paternal grandparents, Loreto and Herminia, would soon begin to develop an interest in motor racing, which caused the first frictions with his father, since Juan Manuel was against his son starting to compete.

+As an adult, and against his father's wishes (Fangio wanted his son to study Medicine at the University), "Cacho" began to participate in zonal karting competitions, later jumping to Turismo Carretera, where he stood out competing at the wheel of a Renault Gordini that was nicknamed Trueno Dorado.

-Oscar Espinoza's first opportunity to try to get his real last name was in 1966.
-"Cacho", who against his father's wishes (Fangio wanted his son to study medicine at University) became a racing driver, had the opportunity to go racing in the European Formula Two Championship.
+Espinoza's first opportunity to try to obtain his real last name was in 1966.
+Due to his outstanding performance in Turismo Carretera, "Cacho" had the opportunity to compete in the European Formula Two Championship.
 Because he had to renew his passport to travel to Europe, and the renewal process was delayed, Juan Manuel told his son that the only chance to get his passport renewed as quickly as possible was to add the surname Fangio to his Identity Card, and that was how it was given.
 Thus began his professional career in motorsport as "Cacho" Fangio, although it was known that this was only a patch and not a concrete reality.